 Our aim is to study the asymptotic behavior of the \emph{normalized} symmetric polynomials

 and also

 for some $q>0$.
-Here $\lambda=\lambda(N)$ is allowed to vary with $N$, $k$ is any fixed number and $x_1,\dots,x_k$ are complex numbers, which may or may not vary together with $N$, depending on the context.
-Note that there are explicit expressions (Weyl's dimension formulas) for the denominators in formulas \eqref{eq_Normalized_Schur} and \eqref{eq_Normalized_q_Schur}, therefore, their asymptotic behavior is straightforward.
+Here $\lambda=\lambda(N)$ is allowed to vary with $N$, $k$ is any fixed number and $x_1,\ldots,x_k$ are complex numbers, which may or may not vary together with $N$, depending on the context.
+Note that there are explicit expressions (Weyl's dimension formulas) for the denominators in formulas \eqref{eq_Normalized_Schur} and \eqref{eq_Normalized_q_Schur}.
+Therefore, their asymptotic behavior is straightforward.

-The asymptotic analysis of expressions \eqref{eq_Normalized_Schur}, \eqref{eq_Normalized_q_Schur} is important because of the various applications in representation theory, statistical mechanics and probability, including: \begin{itemize} \item For any $k$ and any \emph{fixed} $x_1,\dots, x_k$, such that $|x_i|=1$, the convergence of $S_{\lambda}(x_1,\ldots,x_k;N,1)$ (from \eqref{eq_Normalized_Schur}) to some limit and the identification of this limit can be put in representation--theoretic framework as the approximation of indecomposable characters of the infinite--dimensional unitary group $U(\infty)$ by normalized characters of the unitary groups $U(N)$, the latter problem was first studied by Kerov and Vershik \cite{VK}.
+The asymptotic analysis of expressions \eqref{eq_Normalized_Schur}, \eqref{eq_Normalized_q_Schur} is important because of the various applications in representation theory, statistical mechanics and probability, including: \begin{itemize} \item For any $k$ and any \emph{fixed} $x_1,\ldots, x_k$, such that $|x_i|=1$, the convergence of $S_{\lambda}(x_1,\ldots,x_k;N,1)$ [from \eqref{eq_Normalized_Schur}] to some limit and the identification of this limit can be put in representation-theoretic framework as the approximation of indecomposable characters of the infinite-dimensional unitary group $U(\infty)$ by normalized characters of the unitary groups $U(N)$; the latter problem was first studied by Vershik and Kerov \cite{VK}.